Title: Supplementary Support Services for Individuals in State Correctional Institutions

 The approval and the reimbursement of expenditures are contingent upon:

 1) the activities being operated in accordance with the action plans;

 2) the assurances provided via the application;

-3) the rules and regulations per the U.S. Department of Education General Administrative Rules (EDGAR), and PL 109-270, Title I (Carl D. Perkins Vocational and Technical Education Act of 2006);
+3) the rules and regulations per the U.S. Department of Education General Administrative Rules (EDGAR), and the Strengthening Career and Technical Education for the 21st Century Act

 4) the submittal of required reports; and